Archives: SARAH KLEIN-“ANGEL OF A.A.”

 Her yearning to help caused her to throw herself into issues of the day: The peace rallies before World War I, the preparedness parade down Fifth Avenue led by Mrs. Theodore Roosevelt.
 She marched to the suffrage parades and her young husband, Edward would stand on the curb and laugh.

 They moved to Cleveland, and then in 1920s they moved to Detroit, where her children, Charles and Jane Ann were born.
 She eventually went on to have four grandsons.
 During this time alcoholism touched her life again, someone very close.
 She said, “Again there was a prayer within me that somewhere there was someone who could help.”
 That alcoholic turned out to be her husband, Edward.
 They were separated, and then divorced, moving out of the Palmer Park District, over to the east-side of Woodward Avenue onto Longwood Street.
-Edward was on an early A.A. membership list, but eventually disappeared.
+Edward was on an early A.A. membership list, living in a skid row hotel, but eventually disappeared.

 Alcoholics Anonymous had begun in Akron and New York City and stories had begun appearing.
 Sarah wrote asking for information.
 Her letter, signed S. Klein, was referred subsequently to the lone interested alcoholic in Detroit who thought he might be able to start a “chapter.”